kintone/js-sdk/packages/rest-api-client/docs/record.md

 Adds multiple records to an app.
 The number of records that can be created at once is 100.
+If you'd like to add over 100 records, please consider using [addAllRecords](#addAllRecords) instead.

 #### Parameters